 Compare weekly and daily rates

 Don’t just assume that weekly rates will be cheaper than daily rates, this can differ from website to website.
 On the other hand, if your trip is only three days long, for instance, it may be worth looking into if renting it by the week may work out cheaper when you return the car early.
 It’s always worth checking the fine print on the company website.
 This will ensure that you won’t get extra charges pushed on you when you return the car.
 It’s best not to tell the car rental company that you are planning to return it early, as they may charge you extra for this.

 Consider whether you need to take out additional insurance

-Speaking of unnecessary charges, it’s worth seeing if you need to take out additional insurance.
+Speaking of unnecessary charges, it’s worth seeing if you need to take out additional insurance at websites such as carinsurent.com.
 Don’t just take the sales rep’s word for it but do your research.
 Sometimes your car insurance will cover it, just give them a quick call to find out.
 Besides this, some credit cards will cover the insurance for you as well and you can easily find that information online.
 It may just save you some hard-earned cash.
 Happy driving!

 What’s the alternative?

 Of course, car rentals aren’t the only mode of transportation.
 The Netherlands is a smaller-sized country, being compact allows you to easily travel to the other side of the country in about three hours. coincidentally this applies to all transportation options.

 Taking the railroad

 The obvious choice is to take the train to wherever you wish to go.
 Being a smaller country means that the railroad network extends to more than just the big cities.
 Smaller towns can be reached just as easily.
 The only thing is that the train can be just as costly as a car with an average cost of €0,18 per kilometre and often with an average minimum price of €2,16 per ride.